flintlib/flint/doc/source/qqbar.rst

     Sets the entries of the vector *res* to the *d* roots of the polynomial *poly*.
 Roots with multiplicity appear with repetition in the output array.
+By default, the roots will be sorted in a convenient canonical order (as defined by :func:`qqbar_cmp_root_order`).
-    The output is not guaranteed to be sorted in any particular order, except that all instances of a repeated root always appear consecutively.
+    Instances of a repeated root always appear consecutively.

     The following *flags* are supported:

     - QQBAR_ROOTS_IRREDUCIBLE - if set, *poly* is assumed to be irreducible (it may still have constant content), and no polynomial factorization is performed internally.

+    - QQBAR_ROOTS_UNSORTED - if set, the roots will not be guaranteed to be sorted (except for repeated roots being listed consecutively).

 .. function:: void qqbar_eigenvalues_fmpz_mat(qqbar_ptr res, const fmpz_mat_t mat, int flags)
               void qqbar_eigenvalues_fmpq_mat(qqbar_ptr res, const fmpz_mat_t mat, int flags)